meilisearch/documentation/create/how_to/running_production.md

-# Run MeiliSearch in Production: taking it to the next level
+# Run MeiliSearch in production: Taking it to the next level

 ## A quick introduction